 I was an adjunct faculty member at Emerson College for two years, teaching Copywriting and advertising in their graduate MBA program.

-I've been adjunct faculty at the Minneapolis College of Art and Design twice; most recently in the Fall of 2017 to reignite a course I created almost a decade ago called The Future of Advertising.
+I've been adjunct faculty at the Minneapolis College of Art and Design three times; most recently in the Fall of 2017 to reignite a course I created almost a decade ago called The Future of Advertising.
 This curriculum prepares marketing strategy, advertising, and design majors to be fluent and productive in modern strategic marketing tools: customer journey mapping, digital communications channel planning, and brand architecture; as well as be aware of how innovations in artificial intelligence, AR, VR and the evolution of ad agency models impacts strategy, creative idea making and creative production.